craigdennis/new-craig-dennis/content/blog/12-experiments-2021/index.md

 To help improve my writing I am planning on writing at least 200 words a day.
 This may come in the form of some sloppy writing, depending on how much time I have to edit.
 But it is the act of writing that I am more interested in.
 Getting ideas out of my head and onto paper.

+**May - Practise Visualisation**

+I have read a lot of things of the benefits on visualisation.
+Thinking about an goal that you have and picturing yourself living that goal everyday.
+My challenge will be to visualise something everyday and see what happens.
+Hopefully a month will be enough time to make it come true.

 **Jun - Wear blue light blocking glasses for a month**